Information about Blake - Collingwood tutor - (2 reviews)

 This is how 3 referees rated Blake:

-I am pure mathematics masters student at the university of Melbourne.
+I am currently studying a masters in pure mathematics at Melbourne university.
 I graduated with a first class honours in Mathematics from the UK (A average).
 I play and coach a high level of squash, and I am very passionate about mathematics.

 Throughout my first three years at university I obtained straight A's in all my mathematics subjects.
 However, this was quite difficult for me.
 This was due to having a poor high school education many years previously.
 As such I had to relearn all of high school mathematics on my own, before returning to university.
 At university I always felt behind the curve, and that I had to work twice as hard as other students.
 This has put me in a great position for tutoring, especially for students that find the subject naturally difficult, since I have approached my learning from a perspective of a struggling student.
 This means I am acutely aware of where troubles in understanding come from, and exactly how to overcome them.